TheKingDave/lbp/README.md

 ## Make the API great again

+* Allow more than one session key per user

 ### /login
 * `email`: is the string "NULL", on my teacher account (thekingdave)
 * why is `FullName` pascal case